 However, in some cases, in-service testing is not enough, and an out-of-service Bit Error Test (BERT), is required.
-A BERT involves generating a bit pattern, sending it down the E1 line, looping it back, and seeing how accurately the bits are returned to the test set.
-This technique can be used to find and repair many E1 problems.
+A BERT involves generating a bit pattern, sending it down the T1 line, looping it back at the far end of the line, and seeing how accurately the bits are returned to the test set.
+This technique can be used to find and repair many T1 problems.